JONSASSE/432-2018/slides/class17/README.md

 ### Key Materials

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class17) will appear when available.
+There will only be a few, as there are a lot of announcements today, and I want to leave substantial time for project 1 group work.
+The slides will cover material from [Chapter 16 in the Course Notes](https://thomaselove.github.io/432-notes/colorectal-cancer-screening-and-some-special-cases.html).
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class16) will appear when available.

-In today's class, we will discuss Project 1 and other issues.

-- Before today's class, you need to post your Progress on Project 1 to [Canvas](https://canvas.case.edu/), please.
+- Before today's class, remember to post your Progress on Project 1 to [Canvas](https://canvas.case.edu/), please.

-## Announcements before class
+## Announcements at the start of class

 1. Some students have been using the [431 Project Study 1 Demonstration](https://github.com/THOMASELOVE/431project/blob/master/TaskE/431-project-study1-demonstration.pdf) and [431 Project Study 2 Demonstration](https://github.com/THOMASELOVE/431project/blob/master/TaskE/431-project-study2-demonstration.pdf) PDF files I built to help you do projects in 431.
 There's lots of useful data cleaning information in those documents.
 I encourage you to look them over.
     - I also recommend the series of [four YouTube videos on Data Wrangling with R and the Tidyverse](https://www.youtube.com/channel/UC3xfbCMLCw1Hh4dWop3XtHg) by Garrett Grolemund put out recently by R Studio.
 I particularly recommend the fourth of these videos, on [Working with Two Datasets](https://www.youtube.com/watch?v=AuBgYDCg1Cg&) which can help you combine two data sets together.